makrai/notes/levin05-ch3-current.md

     not only its grammatical relation, but also the morphosyntactic expression of this grammatical relation.
 They
-    * languages in which proto-role entailments determine the assignment of an oblique case to an argument which is clearly a syntactic object.
+    * languages in which proto-role entailments determine the assignment of an oblique case to an argument which is clearly a syntactic object
-  * Evans (1997); the animacy of an NP bearing a particular semantic role – influences the morphosyntactic encoding of the associated grammatical rel, rather than the choice of this grammatical relation.
+  * Evans (1997); the animacy of an NP bearing a particular semantic role – influences the morphosyntactic encoding of the associated grammatical rel, rather than the choice of this grammatical relation
 * the inventory of ~s and the definitions of particular ones have been debated
   * just as sem roles, so Dowty’s Agent and Patient Proto-roles
   * attempts both to refine and to enlarge the sets of Agent and Pat entailments